 Students apply for the winter session through the cadet shipping program and do not need approval from their academic department.
 Candidates must attend an informational meeting in October.

 They will ship out for four weeks, from the end of the fall semester to the start of the spring semester.

 Current students can find all required forms for Cadet Shipping on the Porthole.

-The cadet shipping office is in the Office of Student Affairs on the first floor of Baylis Hall.
-It is open from 8 a.m. to 4 p.m. every weekday.
+The Cadet Shipping office is located on the first floor of Baylis Hall, Office of Student Affairs.
+Hours of operation are from 8 a.m. to 4 p.m. every weekday.